bit-broker/website/content/en/docs/coordinator/user.md

 Users are a main component of the BitBroker system.
 You will find [more details about users](/docs/concepts/users/), within the [key concepts](/docs/concepts/) section of this documentation.

 {{% alert color="info" %}}
-Every fresh install of BitBroker comes with one preinstalled user (`uid: 1`).
+Every fresh installation of BitBroker comes with one preinstalled user (`uid: 1`).
 This user is automatically created when the system is bought-up for the first time.
 {{% /alert %}}

 {{% alert color="primary" %}}